saxtoncan/StockDataFetcher/README.md

 # Stock Data Fetcher
-A simple and easy to use python code for pulling stock data from yahoo to an organized spreadsheet.
+A simple and easy-to-use Python code for retrieving stock data from Yahoo Finance and organizing it into a spreadsheet.
+This Data Fetcher tool was inspired by the functionality of the Multiple Stock Quote Downloader spreadsheet available at https://investexcel.net/multiple-stock-quote-downloader-for-excel/.
+While the spreadsheet works well on most Windows systems, it does not function on Mac.
+Therefore, I developed an alternative that performs the same tasks across different operating systems.
+This code includes a user-friendly GUI designed to be accessible for beginners.
+Additionally, it offers the feature of searching for stock tickers by company name, which was not available in the original spreadsheet method.
 # Libraries required:
 See requirements.txt file for information.